netanoir/netanoir.github.io/archive/m4sp.md

 ![Image description: A standing desk shot from above shows the project spread out on top.](/assets/img/archive/m4sp/m4sp1.jpg "M4SP photo by Filip Wolak")
 >Memory for a stateless person (M4SP), 2018.
 Mixed media (paper, cardboard, wire), axial lead resistors, arduino, python, processing.
 Photos via Filip Wolak.

 On Dec.
 12 and 13, I along with 12 other students in the Fall 2018 cohort at the [School for Poetic Computation](https://sfpc.io) exhibited projects in our final showcase to reflect on what we learned during the program.
-Using resistors, arduino, `python`, `processing.py` and mixed media, I created a circuit titled "Memory for a stateless person" (M4SP).
+Using resistors, arduino, python, processing.py and mixed media, I created a circuit titled "memory for a stateless person" (M4SP).

 ![Image description: ](/assets/img/archive/m4sp/m4sp6.jpg "M4SP photo by Filip Wolak")

 Published in 1788, the Brookes slave ship model was designed to stow a maximum of 454 slaves.
 By its second journey, the ship carried at least 744 black people across the middle passage.
-M4SP is an installation which interrogates the prototypical nature of dark matter objects, a term I made up in reference to the book Dark Matters by Simone Browne which served as one of the primary works cited.
+M4SP is an installation which interrogates the prototypical nature of dark matter objects, a term I made up in reference to the book _Dark Matters_ by Simone Browne which served as one of the primary works cited.

 ![Image description: A black person's hand interacts with the circuit.](/assets/img/archive/m4sp/m4sp2.jpg "M4SP photo by Filip Wolak")
 >A black person's hand interacts with the circuit.
 Photo via Filip Wolak.